Eleven Trump nominees have withdrawn from consideration for administration jobs

 "Rep. Tom Marino has informed me that he is withdrawing his name from consideration as drug czar," Trump tweeted.
 "Tom is a fine man and a great Congressman!"

 Once he formally withdraws, Marino will become the twelfth recalled nomination by the Trump administration.
 This number is not unprecedented, according to the Partnership for Public Service, a nonpartisan nonprofit organization that tracks federal nominations and provides data for CNN's tracker.
+James Clinger was nominated as both Chair and Board Member of FDIC, so he's counted twice by PPS.
 At this point in his tenure, former President Barack Obama had seen eleven withdrawn nominations, too.

 However, "relative to the number of confirmed people, Trump's percentage of failed nominations is very high," Max Stier, president and CEO of the Partnership for Public Service, told CNN.
 Trump has 174 confirmed nominees; Obama, former President George W. Bush, and former President Bill Clinton all had well over 300 at this point in their first term.

-Note: This story has been updated with additional context on how Clinger was counted.